Would your family be ready to evacuate if necessary?

 - You can find a list of what USED to be my Grab-and-Go binder here.
 I’ve since started using the Prepare My Life Planner which is much better for so many reasons, but it isn’t free like the printable I provide in that post.
 My free folder worked for me for a long time!

 There you have it!
-Now, go create your family’s evacuation plan!
+Now, go create your family’s evacuation checklist!

 Pin This Now To Save For Later: